lino-framework/lino/docs/releases/coming.rst

         #~ Site = resolve_model("sites.Site")
         ...
         #~ Session = resolve_model("sessions.Session")

+  - :attr:`lino.apps.dsbe.models.StudyType.name` is now a babel field.
+  - New field :attr:`lino.modlib.users.models.User.is_expert`.
+  - New fields User.is_expert, StudyType.name now a BabelCharField

   - (not necessary because TinyMCE also accepts plain text) Existing content in `notes.Note.body` must be converted using